Cyphrme/Coze/docs/coze_vs_jose.md

-# Jose
+# Coze vs JOSE
 ## Why JOSE is awesome.
-- Has the goal of doing crypto in a human readable paradigm.
+- Has the goal of doing crypto in a somewhat human readable paradigm.
-- Has the goal of updating decrepit crypto standards that are hard to use and sometimes require specific libraries, binaries, encodings, or outside requirements.
+- Has the goal of updating old standards that are hard to use and sometimes require specific libraries, binaries, encodings, or other outside dependences.
 - Defines a way to represent cryptographic keys in JSON.
 - JSON crypto keys, both public and private, have thumbprints, which is like a PGP fingerprint or Ethereum address.
 Thumbprints universally address specific keys.

 ## Why JOSE could be better.
+- The "unencoded" option is still encoded, and was an afterthought.
+(RFC 7797)
+- Thumbprints were an afterthought, and defined in a later RFC.
+- Thumbprints have no way to signify hash algorithm (as of 2021/05/04).
+Later, additional RFCs have followed this implicit requirement.
+For example RFC 8037 specifies that Ed25519 and Ed448, neither of which use SHA-256, use SHA-256 for their thumbprints.
+- Because headers are always transmitted encoded and not as strings, they increase in size.
+For example, `"eyJhbGciOiJIUzI1NiIsImI2NCI6ZmFsc2UsImNyaXQiOlsiYjY0Il19"` is larger than the unencoded representation `{"alg":"HS256","b64":false,"crit":["b64"]}`
+- Converts UTF-8 to b64ut and encodes that into ASCII bytes, and then then hashes/signs those bytes.
+That's at least one extra conversion step we consider unneeded.
+- Protected headers.
+For example, "alg" is required but doesn't always have to appear in the "protected" header.
+This makes "protected"/"unprotected" headers less meaningful.

+- Any string that is b64ut encoded grows in size, so normal JOSE objects, both the compact (like JWT) and JSON forms grow in size.
+- Using b64ut everywhere makes JOSE far less useful when small messaging is critical while also decreasing human readability.
+- There's no uniform method to represent digests.

-- Byte representation is (mostly) assumed to be "RFC 4648 base64 URL Safe Truncated", "b64ut.
+- Byte representation is defined RFC 4648 base64 URL safe truncated.
 Since b64ut doesn't fit evenly into bytes, this makes conversion more difficult.
-(More b64ut complaints later.)
-- There's no uniform way to represent digests for various things.
-- Thumbprints were an afterthought, literally in a later RFC.
-Thumbprints have no way to signify hash algorithm.
-(2021/05/04)
-- Uses "RFC 4648 base 64 url safe truncated" (b64ut) and signs the UTF-8
-  representation of that string.
-- Protected headers.
-For example, "alg" is required but doesn't have to appear in the "protected" header.
-This makes "protected"/"unprotected" headers far less meaningful.

-base 64 url silliness:
+JOSE base 64 url:
 https://tools.ietf.org/html/rfc7515#appendix-A.4.1

 Example JWS aesthetic: